Laver Close, Nottingham, Nottinghamshire NG5 7LS

 IMPACT

-Musical skills and understanding are built year on year, from singing nursery rhymes and action songs from memory and performing simple rhythm patterns on tuned and untuned percussion instruments in Early Years, progressing their skills and understanding in KS1 where the children also experience whole class instrumental tuition on the recorder or glockenspiel.
+Musical skills and understanding are built year on year, from singing nursery rhymes and action songs from memory in Early Years, progressing their skills and understanding in KS1 where the children also experience whole class instrumental tuition on the glockenspiel.

 Further developing their skills and knowledge of the subject in lower KS2, the children access music more confidently, and continue to build the ability to read and follow a simple musical or graphical score.
 Throughout all of this the children’s enjoyment of music is a key element, running alongside the ‘taught’ musical skills and objectives.